-Unit II: Drama 12 hours
+Unit II: Drama

-Note: Instructor may use a selection of drama (established playwrights) to illustrate the range and variety of drama.
+Note: Instructors may use a selection of drama (established playwrights) to illustrate the range and variety of drama.
 Focus should be on cultivating the student's writing skills.
 One of the goals in this unit will be the staging of a play written by the students for others in any appropriate setting.